This is the fourth year with Gardener Cary George in charge of the Garden.

 All this information was relayed to the Friends’ members in the June edition of The Fringed Gentian™ (Vol. 38 #2) which took on a new editor in the form of Kathy Stennis who redesigned the look of it, which design would be used until the spring of 2008, and she also had it printed on recycled paper for the first time.

 Cary George reported that the Yellow Lady’s-slipper [Cypripedium parviflorum Salisb. var. pubescens] bloomed on May 24 for the first time in 3 years, and the Stemless Lady’s-slipper (Cypripedium acaule) was growing vegetatively but without bloom.
 The Stemless was a favorite of Eloise Butler, Martha Crone and Ken Avery, all of whom planted them a number of times, but they always die out.
 Cary had planted the current group in 1989 and as they are not indigenous to the Garden, they have never been replanted.

 The grand niece of Eloise Butler, Ms. Eloise Butler, visited the Garden from California in June in the company of Martha Hellander who is writing the biography of the first curator.
 (The Fringed Gentian™ Vol. 38 #2)

 Final design work on the new front gate by Park Board landscape architect Sandy Welsh was approved by the Friends.
 Three basic designs had been presented to the Friends and the chosen one was then modified in a fourth version for approval.
 Work would begin in September.
 The old metal gate, still in good form, would be retained and re-set into the new stonework.
-The Friend’s funding for the gate, totaling $9,680 was made possible by a gift to the Friends from the Hamlin Trust.
+The Friend’s funding for the entrance, totaling $9,680 was made possible by a gift to the Friends from the Hamlin Trust.